 When using RestockAMZ and Purchasing together, it is important to understand the difference between their recommendations and functionalities.

-RestockAMZ will also provide you with recommendations based on our forecast models and daily sales rate calculations, but these recommendations are FBA restock recommendations for both supplier-to-FBA and local-to-FBA, taking into account their differing lead times.
+RestockAMZ will also provide recommendations based on our forecast models and daily sales rate calculations.
+These recommendations are FBA restock recommendations for both supplier-to-FBA and local-to-FBA, taking into account their differing lead times.
 In addition to recommending enough inventory to cover the lead time into Amazon, target days of FBA inventory quantity will be added to this recommendation.
 For example, if you set the target to 60 days of inventory in stock at Amazon, then your restock recommendations will be based on the provided lead time into FBA + 60 days of stock coverage.
 RestockAMZ will take into account all Amazon inventory, including inbound inventory to provide your restock recommendation.
 If you are restocking FBA from a supplier, your recommendation will also take into account open purchase orders.

 Daily Sales Rate Settings